Xococode/n8n-nodes-prestashopadvanced/README.md

 #### Customers
 - Create a customer
-- Update a customer
+- Update a customer (only the specified attributes)
 - Delete a customer
 - Get a customer
-- Get all customers
+- Get all customers (allowing filtering and sorting by multiple fields)

 #### Orders
 - Get an order
-- Get all orders
+- Get all orders (allowing filtering and sorting by multiple fields)
 - Delete an order
 - Change order state
 - Set order internal note